Sophomore Internship Program

 - You should review the minimum requirements and additional requirements/job description of each location carefully.
 It is your responsibility to demonstrate on your application that you meet all of the minimum requirements to be considered.
 Failure to do so will result in your application being rejected.

 - You will receive an email when your application is received in full and one additional email after the due date to inform you of when application decisions will be made.
-If you don't receive the email, contact Jorge Lopez, firstname.lastname@example.org, to make sure your application was received.
+If you don't receive the email, contact Katie Boynton, firstname.lastname@example.org, to make sure your application was received.

 - Selected applicants will be invited for professional development workshops.
 This does not a guarantee admission to the program.

 - Once students have attended a workshop and updated their resume, they may be invited to interview with employers.
-After the interviews, students will be matched based on feedback from employers’ interviews and reviewed by the coordinator, Jorge Lopez.
+After the interviews, students will be matched based on feedback from employers’ interviews and reviewed by the coordinator, Katie Boynton.
 Based on feedback and at the discretion of the coordinator, additional interviews may be assigned in the case of a nonmatch.

 - Final matches are released upon thereafter.

 - Fall Semester: End of March.
-Spring Semester: End of November.
+Spring Semester: Beginning of October.
 The exact date is listed on the application page.

 - You are encouraged to submit your application at least a week before the deadline.
 Late applications are not accepted.